Waterford Crystal: 2009 receivership

 Waterford Wedgwood was forced into receivership in early 2009 during the Great Recession.
 On 5 January 2009, news of the receivership of Waterford Wedgwood plc was announced in Ireland and the UK.

 On 30 January 2009, it was announced that the Waterford Crystal plant in Kilbarry was to shut down immediately, despite earlier promises to discuss any such move with the unions in advance.
 The Kilbarry operation featured a tourist centre offering guided tours of the factory, a gift shop, café, and gallery.
 Many of the employees performed an unofficial sit-in.
 The sit-in made the BBC News, hoping to prevail upon receiver Deloitte to retain those jobs.
 On 4 February 2009, there were protests across the city at how the workers were being treated.
 On 27 February 2009, the receiver, David Carson of Deloitte, confirmed that US equity firm KPS Capital Partners was to purchase certain overseas assets and businesses of the Waterford Wedgwood Group.
 The sit-in ended in March 2009 after workers agreed to split a payment of €10m.
 The fight by the workers to keep the factory open is chronicled in a PBS online documentary.

 Under the receivership managed by Deloitte, ownership of most of Waterford Wedgwood plc's assets was transferred to KPS Capital Partners in March 2009.
 Waterford Crystal, along with Wedgwood, Royal Doulton, and other brands, were transferred to a new company named WWRD Holdings Limited (WWRD).
-The sale did not include the factory or visitor centre in Kilbary, and the visitor centre shut its doors on 22 January 2010.
+The sale did not include the factory or visitor centre in Kilbarry, and the visitor centre shut its doors on 22 January 2010.
 A new visitor and manufacturing facility opened in June 2010.
+Its US business filed for Chapter 7 bankruptcy liquidation in April 2009.